CralD/gym-app-Security-Rest-SpringBoot/README.md

 # Hibernate and Rest with Spring Boot Gym App Created by Adán Osorio

-This repository  contains a gym management application built using Hibernate,Rest and Spring boot.
+This repository  contains a gym management application built using Hibernate,Rest, Spring boot and Spring Security.
 The app allows for the management of trainees, trainers, and training sessions within a gym.

 ## Features